 The clock_nanosleep() function fails if the clock_id argument refers to the CPU-time clock of the calling thread.

 If, at the time of the call, the time value specified by rqtp is less than or equal to the time value of the specified clock, then clock_nanosleep() returns immediately, and the calling process isn't suspended.

-Calling clock_nanosleep() with TIMER_ABSTIME not set, and clock_id set to CLOCK_REALTIME is the equivalent to calling nanosleep() with the same rqtp and rmtp arguments.
+Calling clock_nanosleep() with TIMER_ABSTIME not set and clock_id set to CLOCK_REALTIME is equivalent to calling nanosleep() with the same rqtp and rmtp arguments.

 For the relative clock_nanosleep() function, if rmtp isn't NULL, the timespec structure referenced by it is updated to contain the amount of time remaining in the interval (the requested time minus the time actually slept).
 If it's NULL, the remaining time isn't returned.

 The absolute clock_nanosleep() function has no effect on the structure referenced by rmtp.

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

 The clock_nanosleep() function suspends the current thread from execution until: